The Royal Family

 - The Stoic: Mostly keeps to himself and rarely expresses any kind of emotion.

-- Stout Strength: While not particularly tall, he has a very broad and muscular build.
+- Stout Strength: While not particularly tall, he is described as solidly built, with a thick neck wider than his skull.

 - Token Good Teammate: Ironically ends up playing this role.
-Despite clearly having mental problems, he's the least actively malicious member of the team and the only one who is not treacherous.
+Despite clearly having mental problems, he's the least actively malicious member of the team and the only one who isn't treacherous.

 - Undying Loyalty: To Cosca.
 At first it's because Cosca is the only member of Monza's team that makes an effort to understand and be kind to him.
 As of Red Country, though, it seems like he stays with Cosca less out of loyalty and more because he has nowhere else to go.